Meet the WGC Staff

 An avid proponent of healthy eating, Cynthia developed and taught an interactive nutrition curriculum called Good Food Basics.
 She has worked as International Marketing Manager and later VP of New Product Development for a manufacturing company, and was founder and managing director of the Summer Computer Institute.

 Cynthia is the author of scores of magazine articles and four books, including the well-known Take Your Kids to Europe, a family travel guide now in its eighth edition.
 She received her degree in French Culture and Language from Brown University.
 She joined Oldways in 2003.

 Mallory joined Oldways in early 2012 and is now Stamp Program Manager for the Whole Grains Council.
 She graduated from Boston University in 2009 with a degree in Art History and Anthropology after which she focused on traveling, writing, and working in online media.
 After spending more time than she’d like to admit in local markets and grocery stores throughout her travels, it quickly became apparent to her that her lifelong passion for food (and eating!) was destined to be her career.
 Before joining Oldways, Mallory was the Communications and Outreach Intern at Chefs Collaborative, where she developed a love for locally grown, and simple yet delicious food.
-She truly believes that healthy eating makes happy people.
+In addition to managing the Whole Grains Stamp Program, she is currently working towards her Masters in Gastronomy at Boston University.

-Mallory is an avid baker and cook in the making and enjoys learning more about whole grains in and out of the office.
+Mallory is an avid baker and cook in the making and enjoys learning more about whole grains in and out of the office-she truly believe that healthy eating makes happy people!
 Whenever she has time, she loves to experiment in the kitchen and occasionally shares her successful recipes on the blog.
 Mallory is excited about encouraging a healthy, active lifestyle by choosing whole grains and cooking the good, old-fashioned way!

 Additional Key Personnel